 The Ideal Age: 8-10 Weeks

-Philippine smallholder farms wean piglets at a median age of 44 days (Lanada et al., 2005), with a range of 18–81 days.
-The best time to buy is 8–10 weeks — after full weaning, when the piglet is eating solid feed independently and has received its first vaccinations.
+Philippine smallholder farms wean piglets at a median age of 44 days, with a range of 18-81 days (Lanada et al., 2005).
+The best time to buy is 8-10 weeks, after full weaning, when the piglet is eating solid feed independently and has received its first hog cholera vaccination.

 | Purchase Age | Risk Level | Notes |